NotXia/unibo-ai-notes/README.md

-# Unibo MSc AI Notes
+# Unibo M.Sc.
+AI Notes

 My notes for the courses of the Master's Degree in Artificial Intelligence at the University of Bologna.